Electron Engine ™

 With three EE12 boards, a maximum of 60 tube sections can be observed simultaneously, while burning in the tubes, and observe if and how they change.

-The interesting situation is, we do not really need to know tube curves, or data measured within 1%, to say what are good tubes, and what are bad tubes.
-Reason is simply, they have already been tested by the manufacturer.
+For burning in, we do not need to know tube curves, or precision data, to say what are good tubes, and what are bad tubes.
+Reason is simply, they have already been tested by the manufacturer, and all we need to do is, get them back to the condition they had at that time.
 This is the basic philosophy, which is explained over two pages, in the Blue Book, of the Max Funke, who spend his entire life building tube testers.

-Grid current can be pre-tested and also monitored during burn in, for 10 tubes together on one board.
-Though grid shorts are rare, this can cause quite some trouble.
-Historical tube testers use a neon lamp for this, but I am sure they would have used an LED if these would have been available at the time.
+Grid current can be pre-tested and also monitored during burn in, for all tubes together on each board.
+Though grid shorts are rare, this can cause catastrophic trouble in the amplifier.
+Historical tube testers used a neon lamp for this, but I am sure they would have used LEDs if these would have been available at the time.

 WIth 6SN7 to ECC82 adapter: 6H8C, 6H9C, 6SN7, 6SL7, 12SN7, 12SX7, 12SL7, ECC33, 5691, 5692, 6180.